BeniaDev/applied_ml_tsu/module_2.md

 foo@bar:~$ python model.py train --dataset=/path/to/train/dataset
 foo@bar:~$ python model.py predict --dataset=/path/to/evaluation/dataset
 ```
 - `Dockerfile`
 - `docker-compose.yaml`
 - Submission on kaggle competition with [ROC AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) > 0.7

 ### Dataset
-Here the competition on Kaggle with Dataset: https://www.kaggle.com/competitions/llm-detect-ai-generated-text/
+Here the competition on Kaggle with Dataset: [kaggle competition](https://www.kaggle.com/competitions/llm-detect-ai-generated-text/)

 BUT we have a problem, we have only prompts which used in test set to generate Essays to check you generated text model quality and little train dataset.
-YOU expected collect (generate find in open data sources) datasets with written and generated essays/ texts by LLM and train your classifier.
+YOU expected collect (generate or find in open data sources) datasets with written and generated essays/texts by LLM and train your classifier.

 ### Project Milestones
 ##### 1. Data Science in Jupyter
 Feel free to stick to Jupyter or Colab environment.
 Here we expect you to build two classifier models.
  1) Baseline classifier.
 You can start from just rules with heuristics you have to find together.
 Also recommend try TF-IDF with you favourite classic classifer method.
  2) Neural Classifer.
-Model Backbone you can choose BERT, or try RNN, LSTM acrhitectures.
+Model Backbone you can choose BERT, or try RNN, LSTM acrhitectures or give a chance  LLAMA/GPT/Mistral models

 For both tasks, please, refer to target metrics at the end of README.
 Pay attention, here you will create submissions on Kaggle platform using created your own notebook with your model.